-Through a combination of classroom lectures, discussions, guest speakers and field placement in one of several local prosecutors’ offices, students will explore a range of practical, ethical and intellectual issues involved in the discharge of a prosecutor’s duties and responsibilities.
+Through a combination of classroom lectures, discussions, guest speakers and field placement in one of several local prosecutors’ offices, students explore a range of practical, ethical and intellectual issues involved in the discharge of a prosecutor’s duties and responsibilities.

 Selected students will be notified prior to the lottery enrollment process commencing in July.
 Because spaces in the program are limited, and because of the need to perform background checks in some instances that require deployment of significant resources, the application sheet includes a formal representation which must be signed by the student that he or she will honor the commitment to undertake this program, if selected.
-It is helpful if the students applying for this clinic keep as many mornings open (free from classes) as possible, since most courts meet in the morning.